 I’m 35 in a few months’ time, and still love to play computer games as much as I did when I was 15.
-I have been waiting semi patiently for the past 6 months or so for Two Point Hospital to be released, and yesterday was the day!
-I guess my constant whinging worked, because Hubby bought it for me – on release day!
+I’ve been waiting semi patiently for the past 6 months or so for Two Point Hospital to be released, and yesterday was the day!
+My constant whinging must have worked, because Hubby bought it for me – on release day!
 I can’t remember the last time I bought a game on launch day – it’s been a long while!

 Anyway… I tweeted a fair bit about the game yesterday and used the #gamergirl.
 I’m not sure if maybe I’m a bit old for that hashtag though?
 Perhaps #MumGamer or #PastItGamer would be more appropriate?!

 I downloaded Two Point Hospital last night and then lost 4 hours of my life completing the first 2 levels.
 It is addictive!
 I am playing on my MacBook Pro, and have had no issues with it.
 If you were a fan of Theme Hospital back in the day. you’re going to love this!
 It’s a similar idea, but more customisable, different illnesses and more options.

 The first thing to really make me laugh was when a patient died, and turned into a ghost.
 My Janitor promptly got all Ghostbusters on the ghoul, and sucked it up into his Dust Buster style hand held vac!

 Then there was a PANdemic, and I had to get some new equipment to help these patients out of their sticky situation…

 Next up, I had to help these guys to cure their JEST INFECTIONS…!!

 I’m not going to lie – the clowns terrify me!